California Lease Agreements: A Complete Guide

 However, a tenant can only break their California lease agreement if the following situations occur:

-- Victim of domestic violence or specified crime: California law allows early termination for tenants who are victims of domestic abuse, sexual abuse, or certain other crimes.
+- Victim of domestic violence or specified crime:.
+California law allows early termination for tenants who are victims of domestic abuse, sexual abuse, or certain other crimes.
 This applies to the tenant, household members, or immediate family members.

 - Active military duty: Federal law allows tenants to break their lease if they enter active military service after signing their lease.
 This includes the armed forces, the National Oceanic and Atmospheric Administration (NOAA) commissioned corps, the Public Health Service's commissioned corps, and the activated National Guard.
-The tenant must notify the landlord in writing, and the landlord must terminate the lease agreement within 30 days after the next rent due date.
+The tenant must notify the landlord in writing, and the landlord must terminate the lease agreemernt within 30 days after the next rent due date.
 California state law also supports this.

 - Unsafe or uninhabitable rental: If you, as the landlord, fail to provide habitable housing, the tenant may be "constructively evicted," meaning that they can move out without further rent obligation.
 This only occurs if the situation is serious, such as the presence of mold that poses a health risk.